Alibaba-NLP/SeqGPT/README.md

 * Trained with diverse synthesized data and high-quality NLU dataset.
 * Handle all NLU tasks that can be transformed into a combination of atomic tasks, classification and extraction.

+## 📰  Update News

+`SeqGPT` is continuously updating.
+We have provided online demos for everyone.
+In the future, we will provide new versions of models with upgraded capabilities.
+Please continue to pay attention!

+- **[2023/08/23]** 🛠️ We release the weight of SeqGPT-560M at both [Modelscope](https://www.modelscope.cn/models/damo/nlp_seqgpt-560m) and [Hugging Face](https://huggingface.co/DAMO-NLP/SeqGPT-560M).
+You can download and inference with our model simply following the [usage case](#inference).
+- **[2023/08/23]** 🔥 We provide an online demo of SeqGPT at [Modelscope](https://www.modelscope.cn/studios/TTCoding/open_ner/summary)!
+Try it now!
+- **[2023/08/21]** 📑 We release the paper of SeqGPT: [SeqGPT: An Out-of-the-box Large Language Model for Open Domain Sequence Understanding](https://arxiv.org/abs/2308.10529).
+More impletation details and experimental results are presented in the paper.

 ## Performance

 We perform a human evaluation on SeqGPT-7B1 and ChatGPT using the held-out datasets.
 Ten annotators are tasked to decide which model gives the better answer or two models are tied with each other.
 SeqGPT-7B1 outperforms ChatGPT on 7/10 NLU tasks but lags behind in sentiment analysis (SA), slot filling (SF) and natural language inference (NLI).